2006 Major League Baseball postseason

 This was the first postseason since 1990 not to feature the Atlanta Braves, who had previously made fourteen straight appearances from 1991 to 2005 (excluding 1994, when the season was cancelled due to a strike).
-It was also the first time since 1995 in which neither team from the previous year’s World Series appeared in the postseason.
+It was also the first time since 1995 in which neither team from the previous year's World Series appeared in the postseason.
 This phenomenon would only occur twice since - in the next season and in 2024.

-The postseason began on October 3, 2006, and ended on October 27, 2006, with the 83-win underdog Cardinals upsetting the heavily-favored Tigers in five games in the 2006 World Series.
+The postseason began on October 3, 2006, and ended on October 27, 2006, with the 83-win underdog Cardinals upsetting the heavily favored Tigers in five games in the 2006 World Series.
 It was the Cardinals' first title since 1982 and their tenth overall.
-The Cardinals became the first National League team to win double-digit World Series championships and the second team to do so in MLB overall, joining the New York Yankees.
+The Cardinals became the first National League team to win ten or more World Series championships and the second team to do so in MLB overall, joining the New York Yankees.

 Playoff seeds

 The following teams qualified for the postseason: